PhungXuanAnh/selenium-mcp-server/README.md

 - **Screenshots**: Capture screenshots of web pages
 - **Page Analysis**: Get page content, titles, and element information
 - **Form Handling**: Submit forms and interact with input fields
+- **JavaScript Execution**: Execute custom JavaScript code in the browser console
 - **Waiting Strategies**: Wait for elements to load or become clickable
 - **Chrome Browser Control**: Connect to existing Chrome instances or start new ones